Rohitwable/react-comp/README.md

-getDerivedStateFromProps()- not coverd by this hook useEffect hook runs all the time we can use multiple useEffect , to control behaviour of multiple call to useEffect we can use array as second argument as data which we want to watch for the changes
+getDerivedStateFromProps()- not coverd by this hook useEffect hook runs all the time we can use multiple useEffect , to control behaviour of multiple call to useEffect we can use array as second argument as data which we want to watch for the changes for cleanup return anonymous function in useEffect function cleanup function with no second argument will cause to run for every update cycle